jeffpar/pcjs/tools/pc/README.md

     >> load compaq386

-Once a machine is running, you can access the `>>` prompt by typing **CTRL-A**.
+Once a machine is running, you can access the `>>` prompt by typing **CTRL-D**.
 That will stop the machine until you enter the "g" command.
 Any command not recognized by `pc.js` is passed to the machine's built-in debugger.
 Type "?" to get a list of debugger commands.

 The "load" command is also used to load PCjs diskettes images into the machine's floppy drives, by including a drive letter, as in: